-We offer same day Incorporation services Monday Thru Friday with orders submitted before 3 PM.
-If you need assistance, we are available every weekday 9:00 am to 5:00 pm.
+We offer same-day Incorporation services Monday through Friday with orders submitted before 3 pm.
+If you need assistance, we are available every weekday from 9:00 am to 5:00 pm.
 You can incorporate in Canada either at the Federal or Provincial level.

 What will I need to change after the Incorporation has been completed?

-- bank account – incorporating puts your business in a new business category with most banks.
+- Bank account – incorporating puts your business in a new business category with most banks.
 A new bank account, credit card, and other banking items may be required

 - Cheques – new cheques will be needed with the business name including legal ending

-- business cards – to reflect new corporate name
+- Business cards – to reflect the new corporate name

-- letter head – to reflect new corporate name
+- Letterhead – to reflect the new corporate name

-- logo – if business name is listed
+- Logo – if the business name is listed

 What do I do with my Sole Proprietorship after Incorporation has been completed?

-It typically will take a week or two to get everything set up for the new corporation including bank account, cheques, business cards etc. Once completed, you will want to cancel the current registration to put an end date to operation of the registration.
-If you have existing HST, WSIB, payroll accounts with the registration, these should also be cancelled and set up under the new incorporated company.
+It typically will take a week or two to get everything set up for the new corporation including, business bank account, cheques, business credit card etc. Once completed, you may want to cancel the current registration to put an end date to the operation of the registration.
+If you have existing HST, WSIB, payroll accounts with the registration, these should also be cancelled and set up under the newly incorporated company.

-Besides assisting you to complete the new incorporation, we can also complete the cancellation of your current Sole Proprietorship.
+Besides assisting you in completing the new incorporation, we can also complete the cancellation of your current Sole Proprietorship in Ontario.